Manipur: Meitei group Arambai Tenggol gives up 246 weapons in largest surrender

 This was the largest set of illegally-held weapons surrendered in Manipur since the conflict began.

 On February 20, Bhalla had urged people from all communities to surrender looted weapons at security establishments within a week, and assured them that no punitive action would be taken.
-He had, however, warned of strict action for possessing such arms after the deadline.
+He had warned of strict action for possessing such arms after the deadline.

+However, the governor on Friday extended the deadline for the surrender of looted and illegal weapons till 4 pm on March 6 following demands by groups for more time.

 Since the conflict in Manipur began, about 6,000 weapons have been looted from state armouries, according to The Indian Express.
 About 1,200 of these weapons had been recovered in security operations, according to an update provided by Security Advisor Kuldiep Singh in September.